brianguenter/FastDifferentiation.jl/README.md

 [![Build Status](https://github.com/brianguenter/FastDifferentiation.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/brianguenter/FastDifferentiation.jl/actions/workflows/CI.yml?query=branch%3Amain)

 FastDifferentiation (**FD**) is a package for generating efficient executables to evaluate derivatives of Julia functions.
 It can also generate efficient true symbolic derivatives for symbolic analysis.
-Unlike forward and reverse mode AD you don't have to choose which differentiation algorithm to use based on the graph structure. **FD** automatically generates efficient derivatives for arbitrary function types: ℝ¹->ℝ¹, ℝ¹->ℝᵐ, ℝⁿ->ℝ¹, and ℝⁿ->ℝᵐ, m≠1,n≠1.
+Unlike forward and reverse mode automatic differentiation **FD** automatically generates efficient derivatives for arbitrary function types: ℝ¹->ℝ¹, ℝ¹->ℝᵐ, ℝⁿ->ℝ¹, and ℝⁿ->ℝᵐ, m≠1,n≠1.

 Compared to forward and reverse mode AD the compiled **FD** derivative executable may have somewhat better performance for the ℝ¹->ℝ¹, ℝ¹->ℝᵐ, and ℝⁿ->ℝ¹ function types.
 This is because the runtime overhead present in most forward and reverse AD algorithms is compiled out in **FD**.